mwshinn/PyDDM/doc/quickstart.rst

   arbitrarily.
 You may have to adjust the ranges to something that works for your model and data.
 Usually it is better to have a range that is too large than too small, but an extremely large range will slow down fitting.
-Once you perform the fitting, make sure to check your fitted parameters are not close to the minimum or maximum values you set.
+Once you perform the fitting, make sure to check that your fitted parameters are not close to the minimum or maximum values you set.
 If they are, you may need a bigger range.

 Before fitting the model, we can visualize this model using the model GUI to make sure it behaves in the way we expect.
 This is usually a good sanity check